Diners, Drive-Ins and Dives

 Diners, Drive-Ins and Dives (often nicknamed Triple D and stylized as Diners, Drive-Ins, Dives) is an American food reality television series that has aired on the Food Network since April 23, 2007.
-It is hosted by Guy Fieri, and in recent episodes Hunter Fieri has joined his dad in exploring cuisines and restaurants.
+It is hosted by Guy Fieri, with Fieri's son Hunter as co-host in later episodes.
 The show originally began as a one-off special that aired on November 6, 2006.
-The show features a "road trip" concept, similar to Road Tasted, Giada's Weekend Getaways, and $40 a Day.
+The show features a road trip concept, similar to Road Tasted, Giada's Weekend Getaways, and $40 a Day.
 Fieri travels around the United States, Canada, and Mexico, looking at various diners, drive-in restaurants, and dive bars.
 He has also featured restaurants in European cities, including London and Florence, as well as in Cuba and Puerto Rico (see the episodes page).

 Premise

 Each episode generally has a unifying theme (such as burgers, ribs, or seafood) with the host visiting multiple restaurants within a single city or multiple cities to sample the food that corresponds to this theme.
 The program focuses on small, independent eateries featuring traditional comfort foods (such as barbecue, smoked meat, hamburgers, deep-fried food, pizza, steak, and bacon-and-egg breakfast), regional styles, or ethnic specialties.
 Often, the chosen restaurants will use fresh ingredients, home-style recipes, and gourmet culinary approaches to what is usually not considered gourmet food.
 The host interacts with both the customers, to get their opinion on the food, and with the kitchen staff, who demonstrate how to prepare multiple star dishes on their menus.
 Getting to know the chefs and managers behind each restaurant connects viewers of the show to the people behind the food and contributes to increased visitation of the featured restaurants.
 Some episodes, under the title "Triple D Nation," revisit restaurants from previous episodes to check in on new dishes and other updates from the restaurant.